Express & Echo

-The Express & Echo is a paid-for newspaper for Exeter and the surrounding area.
+The Express & Echo is a paid-for newspaper for Exeter, England and the surrounding area.

 History

 The Express & Echo was established in 1904 as the result of a merger between the Western Echo and the Devon Evening Express, which was founded in 1864.

 In 1909 it contained a column titled "Womanland" which dealt with various topics including suffrage protests.
 It was written by Exeter's first woman councillor (in time) Edith Splatt.
 The paper was published on green-tinted newsprint until 1930.
 It switched from broadsheet to tabloid format in 1979.
 It was published daily until September 2011, when it became a weekly newspaper.
 In 2012, Local World acquired previous owner Northcliffe Media from Daily Mail and General Trust.
-Local World was subsequently acquired by Trinity Mirror.
+Local World was then acquired by Trinity Mirror.

 From February 2015 the paper began publishing weekly on Thursdays.